 Long-term ownership shouldn’t be an issue with Shark’s modular design.

 Robot vacuums need a certain level of TLC to keep them functioning at their peak.
 I’ll show you in this section components that need cleaning or replacing.
 Keeping these components clean will reduce friction, thus minimizing wear and tear, so your robot will last longer.

 - Main brush roll: The primary brush is the most abused component in a robot vacuum.
 Its function is to pick up debris, so dust and hair will accumulate.
 Check it once a week and remove any hair wrapping on the roller or axles.

 - Side brush: Its single-pronged design and slower rotation reduce hair tangles on it significantly, but it still tangles up on the base.
 Pop it off the base (once a week) to remove any hair wrap.

 - Dustbin and filter: Despite having the self-empty dock, you’ll need to clean the robot’s dustbin because dirt will accumulate on a crevice behind the anti-hair tangle comb.
 You can use a flat brush to dislodge dirt.
 Don’t forget to check the filter that slides out.
 Tap it on a solid surface to dislodge debris.
 It’s a little trick I do to extend its service life.

 - Self-Empty Dock: Make sure to keep the vertical port in front free from any obstructions.
 Empty the dustbin after 45 days or if it’s full.
 Clean the foam filter once a month or if it’s dirty, and replace the HEPA filter underneath once a year.

-- Sensors: The Shark IQ robot has a bevy of sensors around it and underneath.
-Use a clean, dry microfiber towel to wipe the exterior and drop sensors underneath.
+- Sensors: The Shark IQ robot has many sensors around it and underneath.
+Use a dry microfiber towel to wipe the exterior and drop sensors underneath.
 Do the latter at least once a month to prevent error codes from firing.